Ænima: Lyrics and themes

-The fourth segue is the spoken word track "Die Eier von Satan".
-It is introduced by a distorted bassline giving way to heavy guitar, starting at the :23 mark and lasting only ten seconds, playing a single chord in Drop C tuning over a reversed drum beat in 9/8 meter.
+The fourth segue is "Die Eier von Satan".
+It is introduced by a distorted bassline giving way to a heavy guitar, starting at the :23 mark and lasting only ten seconds, playing a single chord in Drop C tuning over a reversed drum beat in 9/8 meter.
 The lyrics are performed in German by Marko Fox, bass player for ZAUM and SexTapes.
 He is backed by a sound that resembles a hydraulic press, and crowd cheering and applause that increase in volume as the lyrics are read with increasing ferocity, with the greatest emphasis on the line "Und Keine Eier" ("And no eggs") which is repeated like a catchphrase.
 These combined effects make the song sound like a militant German rant or Nazi rally.
 While the tone is aggressive, the speaker is merely reciting a recipe for a Mexican wedding cookie.
 The song was originally translated by Gudrun Fox.
 According to Blair McKenzie Blake, the maintainer of Tool's official website, "Die Eier von Satan" originally were cookies that "Marko Fox's grandmother used to bake for him as a child, without using eggs as an ingredient.
 The substitution for eggs is a magical incantation from the worm-eaten pages of some moldering grimoire."
 This magical incantation ("sim salabim bamba sala do saladim") is taken from the German children's song "Auf einem Baum ein Kuckuck" and popularized by Harry August Jansen.
 According to the lyrics, the special ingredient besides this "incantation" is "a knife-tip of Turkish hashish".
 The title is a play on deviled eggs, translating to "The eggs of Satan" in English or "The balls of Satan", due to a German double entendre of "Eier".
 So far the only time it has been performed live in its entirety was on December 19, 1996, at the Universal Amphitheatre in Los Angeles.
-The track has been compared to the work of industrial and experimental artists such as Einstürzende Neubauten, Rammstein and Tom Waits.
+The track has been compared to the works of industrial and experimental artists such as Einstürzende Neubauten and Tom Waits.

 "Pushit" was titled as a single word to emphasize the ambiguity of the pronunciation in regard to the "s" word (push it on me/push shit on me).
 An alternate version of "Pushit" was performed live, including an Aloke Dutta tabla solo, and appears on Salival.

 The song "Third Eye" contains samples of comedian Bill Hicks.
 The title may be a reference to Hicks' assertions that psilocybe mushrooms could be used to "squeegee [one's] third eye clean."
 A goal of the album as a whole was to "open people up in some way and help open their third eye and help them on a path."